Fevers (T > 38) that occur with cytotoxic chemotherapy.

 Pre-Neutropenia: as the counts are falling it is reasonable to have the patient on prophylactic oral agents to prevent bacterial and fungal infections.
 As a rule that is ciprofloxacin 750 po bid and an antifungal.
 Based on the 2005 NEJM studies I do not think the bang is worth the buck for quinolones when used as prophylactic in neutropenic patients; you breed too much resistance without decreasing death (PubMed).
 On the other hand, an Annals meta analysis (and I never meta analysis I really liked) of quinolone prophylaxis showed decrease in all cause death 33% and infection related death 44% (PubMed).

 Vancomycin is problematic.
-MRSA rates are 73% where I am so I can no longer rely on by beta lactam/aminoglycoside combination to hold the fort while waiting on cultures.
+MRSA rates are 73% where I am so I can no longer rely on the beta lactam to hold the fort while waiting on cultures.
 So if the patient has a central venous catheter and looks sick and thou art worried about S. aureus and coagulase negative staphylococci, INCLUDE vancomycin.
 The official indications for vancomycin are

 - Hemodynamic instability or other evidence of severe sepsis